creativeprogramming/flexopotamus/README.md

 # A responsive, small screen first WordPress starter theme based on Twenty-Eleven.
-Flexopotamus is a parent theme for developers that need an good mobile friendly starting point.
-All styles before media queries are tuned for small screens.
-The theme comes packaged with [FitVidsjs](http://fitvidsjs.com/) and a custom build of  [Modernizr](http://www.modernizr.com/).
+Flexopotamus is a parent theme for developers that need a good mobile friendly starting point.
+All styles before media queries are tuned for small screens allowing for progressive enhancement.
+The theme comes packaged with [FitVidsjs](http://fitvidsjs.com/), the [jQuery fix for the iOS orientation scale bug](http://jasonweaver.name/2011/04/ios-viewport-scale-problem/) and a custom build of  [Modernizr](http://www.modernizr.com/).
 Custom Modernizr detects for audio, video, flexbox, touch and also contains [Respond.js](https://github.com/scottjehl/Respond).
+I'd love to improve this starter theme so please fork and send pull requests.

 ## Flexopotamus Features ##
 Flexopotomus takes the Twenty-Eleven theme to a more progressively enhanced approach.
 Notable features are: